BraedonWooding/Comp2521-19T3/README.md

 # Comp2521 T3

+Click [this](https://braedonwooding.github.io/Comp2521-19T3/#/) to go to all the tutorial slides

 Comp 2521 Resources / Tutorials

 This is for both T09A and W11B classes for the sake of providing equal material and resources I'll delay putting up the finalised tutorial answeres/notes till Wednesday at the least.